-The University of York has enjoyed a consistent high ranking for achievements and in 2021 were twice shortlisted for University of the Year.
-It holds many prestigious awards so it is little wonder why it attracts some of the world's smartest academics from over 150 countries worldwide.
+The University of York has enjoyed a consistent high ranking for achievements having twice been recently shortlisted for University of the Year and boasts current rankings for 2023.
+Holding many prestigious awards so it is little wonder why it attracts some of the world's smartest academics from over 150 countries worldwide.

 York has more attractions per square mile than any other city within the UK.
 The Shambles is a truly fascinating ancient street which dates back to the 14th and 15th centuries.
 York Minster is one of the most splendid and impressive gothic cathedrals in the world.
 York Castle Museum is where you can experience York’s history over the past few hundred years.
 The Yorvik Viking Centre is an engaging and interactive experience where you will step back in time to the Viking era.
 Admire the panoramic views of York from the top of Cliffords Tower which was built by William the Conqueror.

 If you enjoy shopping then you will be mesmerised by the array of shops which vary from typical high street stores to unique and quirky independent shops.
 There are even several Harry Potter themed shops if you are a fan and even a ghost shop.